-Personal injury claims can win essentially any figure you can imagine.
+Personal injury lawsuits can win essentially any figure you can imagine.
 You may see an article reporting a huge multi-million dollar settlement won in court.
 However, your neighbor might tell you she was awarded $1,500 for pain and suffering following a car accident.
 The personal injury picture can be confusing.
-To help make sense of the possibilities, here are five real world examples from Muller Brazil case files.
+To help make sense of the possibilities, here are five real world examples from Muller Brazil case files to help you understand how much to expect for a settlement.
 Every situation is unique of course, and if you would like some guidance on your personal injury, reach out to Muller Brazil for a free evaluation.

 What is included in a personal injury settlement?